-With all the parties and general mad bustle of the first couple of months at uni, it can be extremely hard to think about what your going to have for tea tomorrow, let alone where you’re going to live next year.
-But this is the fun part!
-Because there are so many great places for students to live in Liverpool, choosing just one of them might prove to be the tricky bit!
+With all the parties and general mad bustle of the first couple of months at uni, it can be extremely hard to think about what your going to have for tea tomorrow, let alone where you’re going to live next year!
+But, this is actually the fun part – because there are SO many great places for students to live in Liverpool, choosing just one of them might prove to be the tricky bit!

 Voted as the coolest place to live in the UK by The Times, this seriously hip area sits between Toxteth, the docks and Liverpool City centre, with the Baltic Triangle’s main drags including Jamaica Street, Greenland Street and Upper Parliament Street.

 It’s become a hive of activity over the past couple of years, and in the evening you’ll have an array of music venues, event spaces and late-night garage raves to choose from.

 Heard about Bongo’s Bingo?
 Well, it’s THE night out to go out on and it happens to take place in the industrial warehouse that is known as Camp & Furnace – often referred to as the jewel in the crown in the Baltic.
 Looking for something a little calmer?
 You can order some ‘punk afternoon tea’ from Baltic Social, which replaces traditional tea and scones with IPA ales and sliders, head for a summer gin cocktail in the Botanical Gin Garden (that’s if you can find the secret door, which becomes not-so-secret when everyones had a few) or chill out with some hot yoga at Yogacita.

 This gorgeous area is in the south of the city and has really good transport links to the city centre.
 It’s known for being a joggers haven, so if you’re keen to run off all that excess partying then having this on your doorstep might just encourage you to join the rest of the joggers that do laps around the park’s almost 5k perimeter!